shum-dev/chat-board/README.md

 Chat-board is a social web application on which people with similar interests discuss topics in the form of posted messages.

 ## Task
+I did it so that I could learn enough about authentication and authorization with JWT tokens
 ## Criteria
   * 1
   * 2